 You are almost guaranteed to see a lion if you go to Kruger or any of the other big parks in South Africa such as Pilanesberg.

 Belonging to the mongoose family, Meerkats are desert-dwelling animals that live in colonies.
 They spend their days socializing and foraging for grubs, scorpions, lizards, snakes and other small mammals and insects.
-While foraging, one or more meerkats act as sentinel, looking out for predators like birds of prey or jackals.
+While foraging, one or more meerkats act as sentinel, looking out for predators such as birds of prey or jackals.

 Where to See Meerkats in South Africa